sambanova/ai-starter-kit/CoE_jump_start/README.md

 EMBED_API_KEY="your-samba-studio-embedding_model-apikey"
 ```

 The script supports both Sambaverse and SambaStudio APIs.
-Depending on which API you want to use, provide the corresponding API keys and URLs in the .env file.
-If you want to use the SNSDK instead of requests, make sure you have it installed and configured with your credentials.
+Depending on which API you want to use, provide the corresponding API keys and URLs in the `.env` file.
+If you want to use the `SNSDK` instead of `requests`, make sure you have it installed and configured with your credentials.

 ## Starter kit usage